 Update: I wrote this post in October of 2020 it is now November of 2021 that I’m giving this update.
 I reached out to this person in November of 2020 and we talked for a little while after but haven’t since.
 Here we are a year later and I feel like I got everything I needed and wanted to get off my chest and I hope that they did too.
 I wish them all the best and I am glad that we finally got the chance to talk things out.

 This last situation is all over the place and it’s a situation that I don’t feel would’ve happened if someone hadn’t talked my blog post up to be something that it wasn’t.
 I talked about this in my post, 12:36 AM, but I didn’t talk about what led up to it.
 Someone went out of their way for me which they didn’t have to do.
 And that’s me saying that and that only, nothing shady.
 I don’t need anybody else twisting my words to make them what they want them to be in place of what they actually are.
 I asked if some people could tag along with us and the person who was treating me ended up spending their money on me and those that I asked to tag along.
 The problem is I didn’t then and still don’t (now) feel that has anything to do with me.
 I didn’t ask nor force them to pay for me or anyone else so how is that my fault?
 This is something that I explained and when they said “maybe I overreacted” I felt like it was over.
 I told them it’s something I’d never do because I wouldn’t.
 Not to mention I wouldn’t do it for anyone myself because if I invite you somewhere and it’s for you then that’s who I’m worried about.
 Whoever tags along is on their own and I don’t care if it’s your mother.
 I felt like they’d understand that but regardless I let that situation eat me up because they didn’t like that I spoke about it in a blog post.
 They don’t even read my blog mind you so that’s when I knew fishy stuff was happening, but again read my older post for that part.
 I don’t feel I said anything wrong as I don’t feel I am in this post.
 But when people don’t like the way you choose to handle things it makes everything that much worse.
+I don’t understand why it was okay for shade to be thrown my way, indirectly, but it was an issue for me to express myself through my blog … as I do … with anything else that I write about.
 I made the mistake of feeling bad about setting myself free from a situation that shouldn’t have ever belonged to me.
 I can’t make anyone do anything that they don’t want to and that’s what it will continue to boil down to for me.

 My mistake: Letting someone make me feel guilty about something I never asked them to do.
 Whether they wanted to do it or not, they still did it and that has nothing to do with me.